ehsaniara/es-kafka-pagination/index.md

 By Using Kafka we can easily horizontally scale our application to do asynchronous pagination in ElasticSearch.

 ![ES-Kafka](./es-kafka-pagination.png)

-Let’s say you have an ElasticSearch Index of 1,000,000 documents and you need to run an operation on those documents.
-We already know how expensive the deep-paging in ElasticSearch is, especially _**index.max_result_window**_ and doing Search ‘from:’.
+Let’s say you have an ElasticSearch Index of 1,000,000 documents, and you need to run an operation on those documents.
+We already know how expensive the deep-paging in ElasticSearch is, especially index.max_result_window and doing Search ‘from:’.
 ```shell
 GET /_search
 {